Syn By Design

 👋 Hi.
 I’m Eric Masiello, and this is what I do.

-I have a unique and “unusual” love for writing unit and integration tests.
+I have an “unusual” love for writing unit and integration tests.
 I take inspiration from the great Kent C. Dodds and have turned my testing philosophy into an internal course at Vista.

 Lastly, I love to tinker with the edges of web and user interface development.
-I’ve begun digging into Rust because I’m excited by what additional possibilities it enables on the web via web assembly.
-Also, being a self-proclaimed Apple fan who loves to build UIs, I’ve taught myself a reasonable amount of Swift and SwiftUI.
-I even launched an Apple Watch/iOS/iPad app in the App Store that counts beats per minute when listening to music.
+Being a self-proclaimed Apple fan who loves to build UIs, I’ve taught myself a reasonable amount of Swift and SwiftUI.
+I used this to launch an Apple Watch/iOS/iPad app in the App Store that counts beats per minute when listening to music.
+I’m now building a new, more sophisticated iPad application that I hope one day will help my kids stay in bed! 🤣

 Resume